Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Regenerate a shared access key for a namespace.

 ### [New-AzEventGridNamespaceTopic](New-AzEventGridNamespaceTopic.md)
-Asynchronously creates a new namespace topic with the specified parameters.
+Asynchronously Create a new namespace topic with the specified parameters.

 ### [New-AzEventGridNamespaceTopicEventSubscription](New-AzEventGridNamespaceTopicEventSubscription.md)
 Asynchronously Create an event subscription of a namespace topic with the specified parameters.
-Existing event subscriptions will be updated with this API.
+Existing event subscriptions will be Created with this API.

 ### [New-AzEventGridNamespaceTopicKey](New-AzEventGridNamespaceTopicKey.md)
 Regenerate a shared access key for a namespace topic.